Scope

 Value of an independent second check

-Including an effective independent second check within a medicine related process may increase opportunities for detecting errors and reduce the risk of harm.
+Including an effective independent second check within a medicine-related process may increase opportunities for detecting errors and reduce the risk of harm.

 However, it is not practical or feasible to include an independent second check for every step of a process.
-Situations in which an independent second check may be of more value could include (but not limited to):
+Situations in which an independent second check may be of more value could include (but are not limited to):

-• complex or high-risk medicines
+- complex or high-risk medicines

-• complex of high-risk situations
+- complex or high-risk situations

-• high risk route of administration
+- high risk route of administration

-• calculations, even when the calculation is very simple
+- calculations, even when the calculation is very simple

-• any step where a member of staff feels that a check would be beneficial.
+- any step where a member of staff feels that a check would be beneficial.

 Limitations of an independent second check